Why this exists

 - Custom card numerals + wild face: original art

-- Game engine, AI, multiplayer, voice, UI: solo build
+- Game engine, AI, multiplayer, voice/video, UI: solo build

 - Markdown rendering on this site: Parsedown